joshphillipssr/Traefik-Deployment/README.md

 ## License

-This project is licensed under the [Your License Here].
+This project is licensed under the MIT License.